Community Unity

 Lorna received her Certificate for the Advancement of Forensic Genealogy (CAFG) in Dallas in March 2015.

-The Genealogy Show – The Catholic Parish Registers of Ireland – Series 14 Episode 16
+The Genealogy Show – Review of the Genealogist site The Genealogist co.uk.
+Series 14 Episode 29

 Lorna is a Professional Genealogist and Family Historian.
 She is a longstanding member of the Association of Professional Genealogist.
 Lorna is the Resident Genealogist for Dromoland Castle in County Clare.
 Lorna worked as Project Genealogist for George Boole *200 genealogy project for University College Cork and is an excellent researcher for Irish family histories.